moj-analytical-services/intro-to-python/README.md

 #### [Optional] Create a virtual environment

 Virtual environments keep your projects separate, so you don't have clashes between package versions.
 For the purposes of this exercise, it isn't necessary, but you may want to read [this guidance](https://user-guidance.services.alpha.mojanalytics.xyz/tools/jupyterlab/#using-a-virtual-environment-in-jupyter) on how to create them and use them in JupyterLab.
+You will create virtual environments on the command line.

 #### Task: Install the pandas package